 4. Cruise Along Artists Drive.
 Go early to drive the one-way route along Artists Drive.
 The colorful rocky landscape is worth the drive, and if you get there early enough (especially in the off-season), you may have the road to yourself.
 That way it’s easy to hop out and take photos without causing a back-up.

 5. Take in the Views from Zabriskie Point.
-One of my favorite stops at Death Valley is Zabriskie Point.
+One of my favorite things to do in Death Valley is to make a stop at Zabriskie Point.
 These badlands are just incredible.
 I could have taken a dozen photos.
 If you have time, hike along the Badlands Loop, a 2.5 mile trail that goes down, in and around the badlands.

 6. Become a Junior Ranger.
-My kids love earning badges and patches at various national parks through the Junior Ranger program.
+My kids love earning badges and patches at various national parks through the Junior Ranger program so this is an easy add to my list of things to do in Death Valley when visiting with kids.
 You can pick up a free activity booklet at the Furnace Creek Visitor Center.
 There’s both a summer booklet and a winter booklet.
 Earn a badge upon completion of the activities.

 7. Take a Photo with the Thermometer.
 Outside the Furnace Creek Visitor Center, look for the thermometer display (it’s not hard to find).
 It was just 69 degrees when I was there.
 Not especially impressive, but I think it would be fun to snap a pic there when temps are in the 100s.